 Service and recreation

 Gauksmýri is also a horse centre.
 The horse rental is open all year and short horse riding tours depart four times a day during the summer season.
 You can join a longer tour to the spectacular horse round-up in Víðidalur Valley in October each year.
 Gauksmýri also offers horse shows for groups, both indoors and outdoors, where participants can learn about the five gaits of the Icelandic horse and then have a look at the stables.
-Children can participate in riding courses during summer.
-Riding courses where the participants stay at the lodge are available during winter, in both English and German.
+Riding courses with an English speaking tutor are available for guests staying at the lodge.

 The nearby Gauksmýrartjörn Lake is a paradise for birdwatching enthusiasts.
 A wheelchair-accessible path leads to a bird hide complete with binoc¬ulars and books.
 There are many hiking paths in the vicinity and in the mountains of Vatnsnes.